 The production process of 3D animation is more complicated with many specific tasks.
 Hence we need lots of people to produce proper animations that work in medical training.
 For example, to represent the human body system with 360o precision in medical training, the 3D artists also need to pay extra attention to the details.
-On the other hand, the job of the 2D video is explaining the medical processes or healthcare procedures rather than illustrating the human body.
-The technique is also simpler, so 2D animations are much cheaper.
+On the other hand, the job of the 2D video is to explain the medical processes or healthcare procedures rather than illustrating the human body.
+The technique is also simpler, so 2D animations are more affordable.

 3. The application

-On the other hand, various concepts need not much realistic animated videos, even if it is about medication.
-For example, healthcare training for nurses covering work ethics, communicating with the team, personal hygiene or collecting specimens.
+On the other hand, various concepts do need not many realistic animated videos, even if it is about medication.
+For example, healthcare training for nurses covering work ethics, communicating with the team, personal hygiene, or collecting specimens.